babyboydaprince/cctv-toolset/README.md

 ```

 - **Note:** On the first run, the tool will automatically;
-- install any missing dependencies;
+- Install any missing dependencies;
 - The **flag file (`.installed`)** ensures dependencies are installed only once per environment;

 ---